 Knowing that he was now seeing the objective truth, Plato suggests that the man might return to the cave to free his fellow prisoners and help them too, see the light.

-However, with eyes now unaccustomed to darkness, he would struggle to find his back to the soules in the cave.
+However, with eyes now unaccustomed to darkness, he would struggle to find his way back to the souls in the cave.

 His brothers, upon witnessing his blindness, would infer that he had been harmed after escaping and resist all suggestion to embark upon the journey.

-So, what exactly did Socrates seek to impart with this allegory?
+So, what is the lesson Socrates wished to impart with this allegory?

 In the story, Socrates presents the cave as a superficial reality and the shadows on the cave wall as its subjective fiction.